mshiv/sat-seg/README.md

-# sat-seg-thesis
-Master thesis on deep learning for semantic segmentation of satellite imagery
+# Deep learning for semantic segmentation of satellite imagery

 This is a work in progress, as of July 22, 2016.
+Built using TensorFlow.